 Countries and regions

 Tunisia was the first Mediterranean country to sign an Association Agreement with the EU, in July 1995.
-Tunisia finalized the dismantling their tariffs for industrial products in 2008, thus making Tunisia the first Mediterranean country to enter in a free trade area with EU.
+Tariff dismantling under the Agreement was completed in 2008, with the resulting Free Trade Area, the first between the EU and a Mediterranean partner.

 - Flows of Foreign Direct Investment to Tunisia are concentrated on the development of the infrastructure network as well as of the textiles and clothing sectors.

 - The European Neighbourhood Policy is the framework for financial assistance from the EU to support the Tunisian economy.